stonepros/stone/doc/dev/cache-pool.rst

 The hit_set_count and hit_set_period define how much time each HitSet should cover, and how many such HitSets to store.
-Binning accesses over time allows Ceph to independently determine whether an object was accessed at least once and whether it was accessed more than once over some time period ("age" vs "temperature").
+Binning accesses over time allows Stone to independently determine whether an object was accessed at least once and whether it was accessed more than once over some time period ("age" vs "temperature").